-- 15 credits for a Certificate of Advanced Study (cluster of graduate study in reading) - 24 credits required for a State of Delaware license as a Reading Specialist (total of 30 graduate credits required by State of Delaware, but 6 may be in any area) - 36 credits required for the master's and guaranteed Reading Specialist license through completion of the approved program - Add 12 credits beyond the master's to qualify for a State of Delaware license as a Supervisor of Reading (experience also required)
+- 15 credits for certificate of advanced study in reading - 15 or 18 course credits for a cluster of graduate study in reading - 36 credits required for the master's and guaranteed Reading Specialist certificate through completion of the approved program - Add 12 credits beyond the master's to qualify for a State of Delaware certificate as a Supervisor of Reading (experience also required)

-A current teaching certificate is required for admission to this program.
+A current valid teaching certificate is required for admission to this program.

 Completion of the degree includes successful completion of core courses, clinical courses, and a research course.
-Fifteen (15) semester credits of core courses in language, literacy, content area reading, fine arts and literature, and educational measurement are required.
+Fifteen (15) semester credits of core courses in language, literacy, content area reading, literature and non-fiction materials for children and adolescents, and measurement, accountability and student learning are required.
 The required clinical sequence includes eighteen (18) semester credits with a minimum of 500 clock hours of practice.
 All of the core courses require some collaboration and practice in schools.
 The research seminar is three (3) semester hours and includes analyses of research and conducting research.